Sicura Console

 Sidebar - Profiles

 Profiles are groupings of rules that are used to scan systems and enforce their compliance.
-On startup, the console provides profiles defined by various providers including:
+On startup, the console provides profiles defined by the following providers:

 Scan Profiles